Greys73/eCommerce-Application/README.md

 We are excited to present our eCommerce application and showcase our skills and creativity.
 Using reliable and cutting-edge solutions, we have developed an application that offers convenience, functionality, and an immersive shopping experience.

-Join us on this exciting journey and enjoy the pleasure that our application brings.
+[Join](#install) on this exciting journey and enjoy the pleasure that our application brings.

 ## Purpose
 This is a single-page application, that has responsive design with a minimum width of 390px.
 It ensures a seamless user experience across all devices, including desktops, laptops, tablets, and mobile phones.
 Every device provides a smooth and enjoyable interaction with fully accessible functionality.